SUSE/hackweek-info/README.md

 ## Who | When | How

-* Anyone at SUSE can participate [^1], in team or alone, what works for you
+* Anyone at SUSE can participate, but we also encourage the community to join us too - in a team or alone, whatever works for you
 * 24th June - 1st July 2016
-* Depending on your local conditions, but basically you just come to work and start hacking
+* Depending on your local conditions, but basically you just come to work, look around, and start hacking

 ## HackWeek Theme